mongodb/docs/source/administration/import-export.rst

 the context of providing some kinds of backups.

-By contrast, use import and export tools to backup a small subset of your data.
+By contrast, use import and export tools to backup a small subset of your data or to move data to or from a 3rd party system.
 These backups may capture a small crucial set of data or a frequently modified section of data, for extra insurance, or for ease of access.
 No matter how you decide to import or export your data, consider the following guidelines:

 - Label files so that you can identify what point in time the export or backup reflects.